dev1980/To-Do-List/README.md

 This project built using JS modules.

 > This project is a Todo List built with JavaScript.
-We can add projects and several tasks to each project with a priority, dueDate, title and description.
+We can add projects and several tasks to each project with a priority, due date, title and description.
 Also we can mark checked once the task is completed.

 ## Link to Project